pyodide/pyodide-blog/content/posts/314-release.md

 We've written a comprehensive guide on building and publishing Pyodide wheels to PyPI.
 You can find it [here](https://pyodide-build.readthedocs.io/en/latest/).

-If you are a maintainer of a Rust-based Python package that uses PyO3 or maturin, there is also a good article written by Pydantic team that explains [how to build and publish PyEmscripten wheels](https://pydantic.dev/articles/emscripten-wheels-pydantic).
+If you are a maintainer of a Python package that uses PyO3 or maturin, there is also a good article written by [Victorien Plot](https://github.com/Viicos) from the Pydantic team that explains [how to build and publish PyEmscripten wheels](https://pydantic.dev/articles/emscripten-wheels-pydantic).

 With PEP 783 now formally accepted, the platform tags now use the `pyemscripten_*` prefix: `pyemscripten_2025_0` for Python 3.13 (Pyodide 0.29.x) and `pyemscripten_2026_0` for Python 3.14 (Pyodide 314.x).
 If you build wheels for either of these versions, update your build configurations and `pyodide-build` version accordingly.